Tug Hill State Forest

 - Location: Jefferson County; towns of Rodman and Worth, and Lewis County; town of Pinckney

 - Map: Tug Hill State Forest Map ||Tug Hill State Forest Map PDF (285 KB) || Google Earth || State Lands Interactive Mapper

-This 12,242-acre state forest, actually a combination of four neighboring forests, is so named because it is located entirely on the Tug Hill Plateau, an area that is renowned for its harsh winters and heavy snowfalls.
+This 12,242-acre state forest is so named because it is located entirely on the Tug Hill Plateau, an area that is renowned for its harsh winters and heavy snowfalls.

 Cross Country Skiing - Barnes Corners Ski Trails